Prescribed textbooks for each unit of study are listed in your faculty handbook or unit of study outlines.

 If you need help covering the cost of reading materials, contact our Financial Support Service.

-You can also see if your course readings and textbooks can be accessed online or are available to borrow by checking the Library website.
+You can also check whether your course readings and textbooks are available online or for borrowing on the Library website.

 Your unit of study outline will contain information on whether you need to buy course equipment or clothing, such as lab coats, safety glasses or boots.

-You can also find your course requirements and order equipment online through the faculty e-stores below.
+You can also find your course requirements and order equipment online through the faculty e-stores.

 Additional costs associated with your degree may cover resources such as materials, equipment and uniforms.

 Below is a list of estimated additional costs associated with your degree.
-These aren’t always compulsory and where kits are available for purchase, you can choose to use your own equipment and materials or buy them independently.
+These aren’t always compulsory, and where kits are available for purchase, you can choose to use your own equipment and materials or buy them separately.

 Program/unit |